jacksund/simmate/docs/apps/vasp/installation.md

 source ~/.bashrc
 ```

 You can now use commands like `mpirun -n 4 vasp_std`!!!
-If you try this right away, you’ll see the "error" (vasp fails because no input files are present)..
+If you try this immediately, you'll see the "error" (VASP fails because no input files are present)..
 ``` bash
 Error reading item 'VCAIMAGES' from file INCAR.
 Error reading item 'VCAIMAGES' from file INCAR.